mmhapp/Side-Information-in-Drug-Target-Interaction-Prediction/README.md

 # Side Information in Drug–Target Interaction Prediction

 This repository contains the implementation for my Master of Science (Technology) Thesis in Biomedical Engineering and Health Technology at the University of Turku.
-The project focuses on developing a machine learning pipeline for predicting drug–target interactions (DTI) using factorization machines (FM).
+The project focuses on developing a machine learning pipeline for predicting drug–target interactions (DTI) using factorization machine (FM).
 Whole thesis is available in [UTUPub](https://www.utupub.fi/handle/10024/181501).
+The fundamental idea behind factorisation machines is to model interactions between variables using latent factors, which is highly effective for processing sparse data, such as the drug–target pairs in this thesis.
+In drug discovery, the C-index is preferred for model evaluation because ranking candidates—identifying which one is superior to another—is more critical than determining absolute values.

 ## Project Background